 When all the signatures have been collected and all the people notified, another form needs to be completed and sent to the OPG with the fee of £82.
-The OPG takes between 8 – 10 weeks to register the LPA.
-If they discover any mistake, the LPA is returned and the process has to start all over again and another £82 paid.
-Once the LPA is returned to you with the official OPG stamp, you can forget about it until such future time it is needed.
+The OPG takes about 20 weeks to register the LPA.
+If they discover any mistake, the LPA is returned and the process may have to start all over again and another £82 paid.
+Once the LPA is returned with the official OPG stamp, you can forget about it until such future time it is needed.

 Do I need both types of LPA?

 No, but if you’re going through this longwinded process, you may feel you want to do both at the same time.
 However, the priority is probably the Financial Decisions LPA, particularly if you are younger.

 What happens if I don’t have an LPA?

 Apart from the emotional strain you family will be experiencing when you are losing mental capacity, without an LPA in place, there will be these additional pressures:

 - you can’t access any bank accounts (even if you’re a joint bank account holder)

 - you can’t discuss any care or medical treatments with doctors or social services.

 You can claw back this power by seeking ‘Deputyship’ by going to the Court of Protection with a doctor’s letter that mental capacity has been lost.
 This is costly, but more importantly, it can take a long time to secure.

 The choices you make in an LPA are of vital importance and the forms themselves are far from easy to complete.
 You are having to put yourself in the uncomfortable position of imagining yourself as being incapacitated and all that this entails.
 From here, you have to decide who you want to make all your decisions about your finances and property and your health and welfare.
 Who to choose and why?
 Only once these decisions have been explored and made can you then start to think about completing the LPA forms.